Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 1. Wish

-You start by identifying a meaningful, challenging goal—something you genuinely want to achieve.
+You begin by choosing a meaningful and challenging goal—something you truly want to accomplish.

 Example: “I want to improve my fitness.”